geeksforsocialchange/gfsc-v3/content/blog/2021/everything-is-connected/index.md

 While I was writing this piece, I got an Instagram ad which perfectly captures the more orthodox position of modern startup design (see below).
 This app actively encourages people to go around taking photographs of homeless people and uploading them to their server, where we can see their _name and balance_.
 Before even getting into the root causes of homelessness and what is actually needed in the sector (hint: houses), homelessness, as I have already mentioned, is now grounds for deportation.
 It only takes a second to realise the harm that could be caused by this initiative.
 While seemingly extreme, this is not unlike dozens of other ideas I’ve heard in ‘tech for good’ circles.

-{{<image-multi-with-caption "facedonate-1.jpg facedonate-2.png" "Fig 6.
-Instagram advert I received for Face Donate (left) and a screenshot from their website (right)."
-"Fig 6.
-Instagram advert I received for Face Donate (left) and a screenshot from their website (right)." "frame">}}
+{{%image-multi-with-caption "facedonate-1.jpg facedonate-2.png" "Fig 6.
+Instagram advert I received for Face Donate (left) and a screenshot from their website (right)." "frame"%}}
+Fig 6.
+Instagram advert I received for Face Donate (left) and a screenshot from their website (right).
+{{%/image-multi-with-caption%}}

 ### But what about when we do need a wider range of people to upload information?